HoodyH/Laika/README.md

 Software to auto feed my dog.
 Basically it's a dog feeder on a much larger scale.

+# Requrements to compile

+Install this libraries from the library handler in the arduino IDE

+- RTClib
+- ArduinoJson
+- U8glib
+- HX711

 ### TODO

 Calcolo divisione pasto